Prof. dr. Jacques van Dinteren, Zjak Consult, The Netherlands / Innovation Area Development Partnership (IADP)

 The ‘science park’ is a phenomenon of increasing relevance to modern urban planning (Christiaanse, 2007).
 In Europe, universities are reconsidering their position in society and taking on extensive reorganisations and expansions of their physical structures.
 The post-war university campus as an isolated community of scholars is subject to thorough revision.
 In Asia, on the other hand, new campus-style universities are shooting up like mushrooms.
 Global companies build campus-style factory sites for their international headquarters or for their research-and-development departments.

 Given the nature of the activities and the institutions a science or technology park (STP) focuses on, it should not be considered likely that this would be a static concept.
 Companies and institutions that are focussed on innovation generally are highly dynamic.
-Nevertheless, in the first decades of its existence the STP-concept was predominantly viewed as a ‘stand-alone’ activity and often primarily as a real estate development.
+Nevertheless, in the first decades of its existence, the STP-concept was predominantly viewed as a ‘stand-alone’ activity and often primarily as a real estate development.
 In western economies this has significantly changed over the last three decades and the primary focus has shifted to stimulating innovation.
-That is a first trend.
+That is the first trend.

 A second trend is the broadening of the concept.
 When it is about specific locations for innovations it is no longer about STPs alone.
 (Industrial) co-innovation parks, developed around a leading innovative company instead of a university, were created when these companies opened up their sites for other companies and institutions.

 A relatively new concept is the innovation district which can be defined as “a designated zone with its own specific management team, whose main objectives include economic development via the promotion and attraction of selective innovative business for which specific services are provided or made available, and that may also include residential and cultural zones or facilities, or be embedded in urban spaces having such facilities, and with which the economic aspects of the area of innovation interact” (Sanz, 2016).
 In fact Sanz and others (Nilina c.s., 2016) use the term “innovation area”.
 The scale of such an area can vary widely.
 Ann Arbor SPARK (U.S.A.) covers an entire region, while 22@Barcelona is 200 ha.
 In our opinion all the more reason to distinguish between innovative regions and innovation districts which, in terms of scale, are comparable to co-innovation parks and science parks.
-We suggest to use the concept of an “innovation area” as the umbrella term for science parks, industrial co-innovation parks and innovation districts.
+We suggest using the concept of an “innovation area” as the umbrella term for science parks, industrial co-innovation parks and innovation districts.
 On a higher geographical scale one can distinguish the “innovation region”.

 The shifting away from a real estate development towards stimulating innovation has changed the management of these sites.
 It is not about managing buildings, but managing a community of people working on innovations.
-Due to its character managing an innovation district might be somewhat different from managing a STP or an co-innovation park.
+Due to its character managing an innovation district might be somewhat different from managing a STP or a co-innovation park.
 The management of such a development is still important, though functional blending of activities is a relatively new element in this concept and might ask for a somewhat different approach.
-Due to the functional mix other parties than the usual ones might become involved, such as the inhabitants of the area.
+Due to the functional mix, other parties than the usual ones might become involved, such as the inhabitants of the area.
 Moreover, the link with a university is generally less strong, though this can be partially overcome by establishing a ‘branch’.

 The above demonstrates that there are alterations in the concept over time and this has led to changes in the way these estates are managed.
 Such modifications will continue, for example due to the rather isolated geographical position of many STPs, often at the edge of a city.
 That poses questions about the embeddedness of STPs (and probably also co-innovation parks) in the region.
-May be the region is a better scale: an innovation region with multiple focal points (innovation areas) and a network of companies and institutions which are located in those innovation areas and elsewhere in the region.
+Maybe the region is a better scale: an innovation region with multiple focal points (innovation areas) and a network of companies and institutions which are located in those innovation areas and elsewhere in the region.
 That poses questions about the way innovation areas and their linkages with the region are organised.
 It also raises the question whether management at the regional level is needed.
-And in a next step one has even to consider the global level.
-Thanks to travel options, telecommunications and the like, regions are included in worldwide networks through the process of globalisation and innovation parks become hubs in global knowledge network.
+And in the next step one has even to consider the global level.
+Thanks to travel options, telecommunications and the like, regions are included in worldwide networks through the process of globalisation and innovation parks become hubs in the global knowledge network.

 This paper will discuss some of these changes, using a simplified model of changing innovation area concepts and changing management activities.